We need alternative platforms for communities and events

 A perspective from meditation practice

 Meditation practice can teach us how to cultivate mindful respect.
-Recently, one of my meditation teachers, Helen Narayan Liebenson, has been speaking about respect from a Buddhist perspective.
+Recently, one of my meditation teachers, Narayan Helen Liebenson, has been speaking about respect from a Buddhist perspective.

 One concept she shared is “loosening judgment”.
 We continually interpret our sensed experience.
 When this involves listening to others, we may judge them or what they say.
 Some form of judgment is, perhaps, inescapable, but when we notice it we can practice loosening judgment: moving away from judgment and towards direct experience of another.